whisthq/whist/protocol/README.md

 ### Installation of Dependencies

 On all three platforms, you will need to install and log into the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) before you can build the protocol.
+On command line, you should run `aws configure`, and pass in your AWS Access Key ID, AWS Secret Access Key, Region of us-east-1, and default output format.

 #### Linux